Function of several complex variables: Pseudoconvexity

 If such a relations holds in the domain of holomorphy of several complex variables, it looks like a more manageable condition than a holomorphically convex.
 The subharmonic function looks like a kind of convex function, so it was named by Levi as a pseudoconvex domain (Hartogs's pseudoconvexity).
-Pseudoconvex domain are important, as they allow for classification of domains of holomorphy.
+Pseudoconvex domain (boundary of pseudoconvexity) are important, as they allow for classification of domains of holomorphy.
+A domain of holomorphy is a global property, by contrast, pseudoconvexity is that local analytic or local geometric property of the boundary of a domain.